kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 - Traning : python train_multi_snake_selfplay.py --train
 - Evaluating : python train_multi_snake_selfplay.py --savegif

-## Without Pretraining
+## Experiment Result
+After correcting the wrong parts of environment and Self-play algorithm, the current training is in progress.
+It can be confirmed that the portion to acquire the fruit has been trained to some extent(two days training).

 | Paramter | Result video | Training time |
 | ------------- | ------------- | ------------- |
 | annealing_steps : 500000, num_episodes : 500000, pre_train_steps : 50000, startE : 0.1, endE : 0.0001 | <img src="image/play_selfplay4.gif" width="300"> | 48 hour |
 | annealing_steps : 500000, num_episodes : 500000, pre_train_steps : 50000, startE : 0.1, endE : 0.0001 | <img src="image/play_selfplay5.gif" width="300"> | 72 hour |

-After correcting the wrong parts of environment and Self-play algorithm, the current training is in progress.
-It can be confirmed that the portion to acquire the fruit has been trained to some extent(two days training).
+As learning time goes by, you can see an increasing number of fruits gained if left alone.
+However, if agent are with an opponent agent, agent have not yet seen any attempts to delete the opponent agent.